bios2/bios2-website/content/faq.md

 work on biodiversity monitoring needs and allow Canadian HQP to compete with international trainees in biodiversity science.

-### Objectives

-The short term objectives of the program are to: 1) train future environmental problem solvers to \textbf{monitor, analyse, predict, and act} on biodiversity change issues using cutting edge computational technologies; 2) train HQP to \textbf{lead data-driven collaborative, multidisciplinary and cross-sectorial research} in biodiversity science; and 3) \textbf{increase the recruitment in biodiversity science} in the Canadian job market.
-The long-term objective is to forge a new culture of computational biodiversity science in academia, government, non-government agencies and industry.

 ===
 ## Research